Fair Market Valuation Methodology

-Determination of the resource economic value of a tract offered for lease involves calculating the amount of economically recoverable resources, estimating recovery factors, production profiles, exploration and development costs, operating costs, and performing a discounted cash-flow analysis.
-BOEM uses a computer simulation model to determine the resource economic value of certain OCS tracts offered for lease by the Federal Government.
+BOEM determines the resource economic value of a tract offered for lease by calculating the amount of economically recoverable resources through a discounted cash flow analysis.
+This process includes developing a complete geological and geophysical interpretation of the subsurface; evaluating relevant engineering parameters such as recovery factors and production profiles; and modeling the exploration and development activities, including the scheduling of capital expenses and operating costs.
+BOEM uses a stochastic simulation model to assess the resource economic value of certain OCS tracts offered for lease by the Federal Government.

-The logic of the MONTE CARLO simulation method can be described as a four-step process.
+The Monte Carlo simulation method can be described as a four-step process.

-Step 1.
-Estimate the range and distribution of possible values of each variable that will affect the ultimate outcome of the venture.
-This requires judgments from geophysicists, geologists, paleontologists, stratigraphers, economists, and engineers.
-The most critical step in the
+Step 1: Estimate the range and distribution of values for each variable that will affect the ultimate outcome of the venture.

-Step 2.
-Select, at random, one value from the distribution of each variable.
-Compute the tract value using this combination of selected values.
+Step 2: Select, at random, one value from the distribution of each variable.
+Compute the net present value (NPV) of the tract using this combination of selected values.
 This determines one point in the final distribution of possible tract values.
 Select, at random, a second value from the distribution of each of the variables.
-Again compute the resulting tract value.
+Again compute the resulting NPV.
 This is the second point in the distribution of possible tract values.
 The random selection is statistically done in such a way that, if a large number of random selections are made (1,000 or more), the distribution of the randomly selected values closely resembles the distribution that was read in.

-Step 3.
-Repeat the process 1,000-10,000 (or more) times, each time with a set of values selected at random from the distribution of each variable.
-Enough combinations of variables should be considered to adequately describe the shape and range of the distribution of tract values.
-For each trial (1 of the 1,000 or more repetitions) the tracts NPW is determined from the combination of sample outcomes from each variable.
+Step 3: Repeat the process 1,000-10,000 (or more) times, each time with a set of values selected at random from the distribution of each variable.
+For each trial (1 of the 1,000 or more repetitions) the tract’s NPV is determined from the combination of sample outcomes from each variable.